 2. Pink undertone concealer = coverage for dark spots/circles

 3. Yellow/Green undertone concealer = coverage for red spots

-For Molly I used Mac's Full Coverage foundation ad my concealers.
-The C's for red (left palette), and the NW's for dark (right palette).
+For Molly I used Mac's Full Coverage foundation as my concealers.
+The C's to cover red (left palette), and the NW's to cover dark circles/spots (right palette).
 Set with translucent powder inbetween layers if you have to use both on the same spot, and finish with the translucent powder when completely finished.